 The Office of Chief Medical Examiner was established in 1968 through the passing of the "Medical Examiner Act", MSRA 22, Chapter 711.
 The office is administratively within the Department of the Attorney General and is empowered to take jurisdiction over all deaths that are not known to be due to exclusively natural processes.
 All violent, criminal, suspicious, and deaths of apparent undetermined causes or manners fall under the jurisdiction of the OCME.
-Other types of deaths, such as in infants or people in custody or any deaths whose causes represents a potential risk to the public at large, are also investigated by the OCME.
+Other types of deaths (which may be due to natural causes), such as in infants, or people in custody, or any deaths whose causes may represent a potential risk to the public at large, are also investigated by the OCME.
 When the OCME accepts jurisdiction of a death, it is the OCME that requests or performs all the investigations and procedures necessary to determine the Cause of Death and the Manner of Death (Manner of Death may be either: Natural, Accident, Homicide, Suicide, or Undetermined).